brakid/BrakidOS/README.md

   * keyboard
 * dynamic memory management (first fit strategy)
 * reading user input
+* preemptive taskscheduling

 ## TODOs:
-* preemptive taskscheduling
+* task scheduling strategy
-** including task manager to start new processes
+* task manager to start new processes
+* garbage collector to free memory after processes have finished
 * file system

 The kernel will be built into a floppy disk like format.
 It comes with its own rudimentary bootloader that initializes the GDT, enables the A20 gate and loads the rest of the kernel from floppy disk.